 Pinpoint your customer needs

 There is value in sweeping the testimonials and reviews of your competitors.
 Why?
 Customers tell you what is important to them in their reviews.
-What language and keywords are they using?
+What language and words are they using?
 By isolating the key words customers are using in testimonials, you can see what these customers value: whether it’s speed, or approachability, or reliability or cost (or something else entirely specific to your industry!).

 Many social media pages have customer reviews on their Facebook pages, so sweeping these and seeing what people are saying and the keywords they use, means you can have a new understanding of what customers in your space need.
 You can rework your social media content to emphasise these features or update your website with a focus on the words your industry customers are looking for.

 A social media audit of your own social media presence and that of your industry can be a really useful technique to give you new insights into your customer needs, new markets, industry best practise and new tactics and techniques that can be used in your business.

 Ready to gain new insight into your industry, get an understanding of who your competitors are targeting on social media and the latest tactics being used?
 Get in touch today for customised social media audit.